 Part of developing your research plan included locating resources where you might conduct your search.
 Resources are places or media that house sources.
 Resources include libraries, repositories, courthouses, microfilm, the Internet.

 Sources are the “containers” for the information you are seeking.
 You task is to identify the most-likely sources for the information you need, then locate the best possible resources for accessing those sources.

-Two broad categories of sources exist:
+Three broad categories of sources exist: